rstancioiu/elrond-voting/README.md

-# elrond-store-document
+# elrond-voting
-Store a document with a smart contract in the storage
+Create a poll for users to vote